The Handbook

 • Techniques that fully support sustainable development principles

 Importantly, the Handbook provides approaches to implement the policies set out in the HM Treasury ‘Green Book’ and complements the Flood and Coastal Erosion Management Appraisal Guidance (FCERM-AG), first published by the Environment Agency in September 2021.
-It also complements Defra’s Making Space for Water principles and the Environment Agency’s increasing use of Multi-Criteria Analysis, as set out in its FCERM-AG advice.
 The MCM website also includes a local benefits/financial version of the Handbook to support the implementation of the Partnership Funding approach.

 ‘The Handbook’ as an online resource